microsoft/BotFramework-WebChat/samples/04.api/n.save-restore-scroll-position/README.md

 ## Observing change of scroll positions

-The [`useObserveScrollPosition`](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/HOOKS.md#useobservescrollposition) hook subscribe to changes of scroll positions.
-Since scroll positions change rapidly during scrolling, the callback function should be as lightweight as possible.
+The [`useObserveScrollPosition`](https://github.com/microsoft/BotFramework-WebChat/blob/master/docs/HOOKS.md#useobservescrollposition) hook subscribes to scroll position changes.
+Since the scroll positions change rapidly during scrolling, the callback function should be as lightweight as possible.

 The observed scroll position will be saved to a [ref](https://reactjs.org/docs/refs-and-the-dom.html), namely `scrollPositionRef`.
 The ref is as [an instance property](https://reactjs.org/docs/hooks-faq.html#is-there-something-like-instance-variables) and will not trigger render on set.